 A. The free way – request a Free Disney Vacation Video from Disney.
 Use these videos to learn the basics about Disney World and what it has to offer as a family vacation option.
-Once you see this you can start with 2018 planning guide by Disney Tourist Blog.
+Once you see this you can start with a planning guide by Disney Tourist Blog.

 B. The paid way – still request a Free Disney Vacation Video from Disney.
 It’s free and so nice to watch.
 I get them every year.
 Get yourself the best Disney guide there is.
 I go to Disney multiple times a year and still buy it every single year.

 Step 2 – Decide the logistics, when, how long, etc.